St Mary Cray: Local government

 St Mary Cray was an ancient parish in the county of Kent.
 It formed part of the Bromley Rural District from 1894 and was absorbed by the Orpington Urban District in 1934.
 The Orpington Urban District was abolished in 1965 and the area became part of the London Borough of Bromley in Greater London.

-Geography
+St Mary Cray is represented by the St Mary Cray ward which elects three councillors to Bromley London Borough Council.

+Retail

 Like nearby St Paul's Cray, it has been somewhat overshadowed by the growth of Orpington, which now provides local communities with their main shopping and business facilities.
 Today it is mostly suburban housing, to a large amount of working class and ex traveller people.
 Originally the main feature of the town was its small parade of shops which was once longer than Orpington High Street.
 Today, it is the Nugents Retail Park on Cray Avenue which include several large stores including Marks and Spencers and Next.